-The following sets out the procedures for handling hate activity incidents/allegations.
-All incidents must be reported to the City’s Human Rights Office.
+The following sets out the City of Toronto procedures for handling hate activity incidents or allegations under the City of Toronto Hate Activity Policy.

 Incidents must be reported to management personnel promptly where the employee is subjected to, witnesses, or has knowledge of hate activity, or has reason to believe that hate activity may occur.